omeka/omeka-s-enduser/docs/s-planning-tips.md

 ### Geospatial and Temporal Focus
 - Describing Resources
     - [Mapping](https://omeka.org/s/modules/Mapping/): Add location info to your items and sites.
     - [Numeric Data Types](https://omeka.org/s/modules/NumericDataTypes/): Add data types for numbers and dates.
-Allows for the creation of timelines in conjunction with Mapping
+Allows for the creation of timelines in conjunction with Mapping.

 ### Working with other Digital Systems
 - Institutional Repositories